xugong/qiubaiying.github.io/_posts/2020-06-09-Good start of habits developing.md

 ### About reading and skincare.
 Read 1 hour a day.

 People who do scientific research, especially those who have reached a Ph.D. level in a field, are very focused in one field.
 That is, focusing on a certain field will make them ignore the knowledge of other fields.
 An hour of books reading keeps you constantly updated with fresh knowledge.
+Keep reading one book and change it to another book.People who do scientific research, especially those who have reached a Ph.D. level in a field, are very focused in one field.
+That is, focusing on a certain field will make them ignore the knowledge of other fields.
+An hour of books reading keeps you constantly updated with fresh knowledge.
 Keep reading one book and change it to another book.
+Reading enhances one's own spirit, skin care improves one's external appearance, neither can relax!

 Cultivate the habit of accomplishing one thing, complete a paper and start writing another one, and finish reading one book and then start reading another book.

 ### About coffee.
 One cup of coffee per day.
 No more refreshing drinks in the afternoon.